openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 type LoadBalancerStrategy struct {
     // <snip>

-    // dns indicates if the lifecyle of the wildcard DNS record
+    // dnsManagementPolicy indicates if the lifecyle of the wildcard DNS record
     // associated with the load balancer service will be managed by
     // the ingress operator.
     //
     // +kubebuilder:default:="Managed"
     // +kubebuilder:validation:Optional
     // +kubebuilder:validation:Enum=Managed;Unmanaged
-    // +optional
-    DNS LoadBalancerDNSManagementPolicy `json:"dns"`
+    DNSManagementPolicy LoadBalancerDNSManagementPolicy `json:"dnsManagementPolicy"`
 }

 // LoadBalancerDNSManagementPolicy is a policy for configuring how